The micrometer quickstart demonstrates the use of the Micrometer library in WildFly.

 wildcardPolicy: None

-$ oc apply -f charts/opentelemetry-collector.yaml
+$ oc apply -f charts/opentelemetry-collector-openshift.yaml

 Note